splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

 Configure trace sampling
 -----------------------------------------------------------------

 The volume of spans processed by the instrumentation might impact overhead.
-You can configure trace sampling to adjust the span volume and thus reduce resource usage.
+You can configure trace sampling to adjust the span volume and reduce resource usage.
 See :ref:`trace-sampling-settings-java` for more information on sampling settings.

+.. _turn-off-java-instrumentations:

 Turn off specific instrumentations
 -----------------------------------------------------------------